 It was shown in both the June video and the new one that the game will also feature deeper combat mechanics that will let you target enemy's individual body parts, and in turn will let them target your squad's body parts.
 For example damaging the enemy's torso can cause them to bleed, or had the spider boss encounter been more successful, Julian could disable its pincers in order to prevent melee attacks.

-This new video courtesy of PC Gamer shows how the combat is still an intense experience and it can look like your operation flow is as smooth as silk one moment, only for your team to get wiped in the next two turns.
+This new video courtesy of shows how the combat is still an intense experience and it can look like your operation flow is as smooth as silk one moment, only for your team to get wiped in the next two turns.

 There are traces of genre staple combat mechancis as well, such as high and low cover and the ever so popular Overwatch mechanic.
 Abilities seem to use a Willpower resource now, instead of AP or straight up being free to use.